Fethiye Tours

 Is Fethiye safe for solo travellers and families?

-Yes — Fethiye is generally considered safe for solo travellers, couples and families.
-As with any busy destination, use normal precautions and stick to licensed transport.
+Yes.
+Fethiye is generally considered safe for solo travellers, couples and families.
+Use normal precautions in crowded areas and choose licensed transport for longer journeys.

 Need Local Advice?

-We’re based here in Fethiye.
-If you’d like quick local guidance or help choosing the right area for your stay, feel free to get in touch.
+We are based here in Fethiye.
+If you would like quick local guidance or help choosing the right area for your stay, feel free to get in touch.

 Message us on WhatsApp →